 Another very important factor that contributes to that decision is the nature of the business and its method of operation.

 How do you want to intend to run the business?
-Is it as a sole proprietorship, limited partnership or a corporation?
+Is it a sole proprietorship, limited partnership, or a corporation?
 Your answer to that question can go a long way to determine if you must get a license for it or not.

 Depending on your local government, you may or may not be required to get a license for it due to the nature of the business and how you hope to operate.

 However, if you are going to run it as a real business that will last for more than 6 months and employ as many people as possible, you’d need to be licensed.